Are you Blogging Legally? Get Advice on Protecting your Online Business.

-There are some ways you can take shortcuts in blogging, however I would never recommend this.
+There are some ways you can take shortcuts in blogging, however, I would never recommend this.
 Hard work and being compliant always pays off.

 This post contains affiliate links, which means I may receive a small commission at no extra cost to you.
 I only share products and services I have personally used and love.
 Disclosure here.

-So, I’m excited to share a chat I had with a fellow blogger who is also a licenced attorney.
+So, I’m excited to share a chat I had with a fellow blogger who is also a licensed attorney.
 Let me introduce Mariam – a lawyer and blogger from Freelance & Marketing.
 She will be breaking down everything us bloggers need to be mindful of from a legal perspective.